Diagram calculus for a type affine $C$ Temperley--Lieb algebra, II

 where the expression on the right is a basis element, while the expression on the left is a block of width 7, but not a basis element.
 We will refer to $\V$ as our \emph{decoration algebra}.

-\begin{remark} The point is that there is no interaction between open and closed symbols.
+The point is that there is no interaction between open and closed symbols.
 It turns out that if $\delta=1$, the algebra $\V$ is equal to the free product of two rank 3 Verlinde algebras.
-For more details, see Chapter 7 of the author's PhD thesis \cite{Ernst.D:A}. \end{remark}
+For more details, see Chapter 7 of the author's PhD thesis~\cite{Ernst2008}.

-\begin{definition} Let $\widehat{\P}_{k}^{LR}(\Omega)$ be the associative $\Z[\delta]$-algebra equal to the quotient of $\P_{k}^{LR}(\Omega)$ by the relations depicted in Figure~\ref{Fig083--Fig095}, where the decorations on the edges represent adjacent decorations of the same block. \end{definition}
+Let $\widehat{\P}_{k}^{LR}(\Omega)$ be the associative $\Z[\delta]$-algebra equal to the quotient of $\P_{k}^{LR}(\Omega)$ by the relations depicted in Figure~\ref{fig:defining relations}, where the decorations on the edges represent adjacent decorations of the same block.
 Note that with the exception of the relations involving loops, multiplication in $\widehat{\P}_{k}^{LR}(\Omega)$ is inherited from the relations of the decoration algebra $\V$.
 Also, observe that all of the relations are local in the sense that a single reduction only involves a single edge.
-As a consequence of the relations in Figure~\ref{Fig083--Fig095}, we also have the relations of Figure~\ref{Fig096--Fig099}.
+As a consequence of the relations in Figure~\ref{fig:defining relations}, we also have the relations of Figure~\ref{fig:additional relations}.

-\begin{example} Figure~\ref{Fig101--Fig102} depicts multiplication of three diagrams in $\widehat{\P}_{k}^{LR}(\Omega)$ and Figure~\ref{Fig103--Fig104} shows an example where each of the diagrams and their product have $\a$-value 1.
+\begin{example} Figure~\ref{fig:ex mult1} depicts multiplication of three diagrams in $\widehat{\P}_{6}^{LR}(\Omega)$ and Figure~\ref{fig:ex mult2} shows an example where each of the diagrams and their product have $\a$-value 1.
 Again, we use the dotted line to emphasize that the two closed decorations on the leftmost propagating edge belong to distinct blocks. \end{example}